MFT Degrees, Schools, and Careers in Minnesota

 Career Opportunities for MFTs in Minnesota

-The Bureau of Labor Statistics (BLS) indicates that within the next decade, there will be a rapid increase in the number of employment opportunities available for MFTs, estimating a 20% increase in jobs available to those with a master’s or doctorate degree in the field!
-In particular, Minnesota currently employs 620 MFTs in various positions, including medical and hospital settings, educational and university settings, private practice, residential treatment settings, and governmental settings.
-Within the state, MFTs endorse a mean salary of $49,650, which is slightly higher than the national average wage; however, the specific salary that MFTs may receive will depend in part in the setting in which they’d like to work; national BLS data indicates that the highest salaries for MFTs are encountered within local and state government positions, outpatient care centers, and individual and family services.
+The Bureau of Labor Statistics (BLS) indicates that within the next decade, there will be a rapid increase in the number of employment opportunities available for MFTs, estimating a 14% increase in jobs available to those with a master’s or doctorate degree in the field!
+In particular, Minnesota currently employs 3,240 MFTs in various positions, including medical and hospital settings, educational and university settings, private practice, residential treatment settings, and governmental settings.
+Within the state, MFTs endorse a mean salary of $71,330, which is about $8,000 higher than the national average wage; however, the specific salary that MFTs may receive will depend in part in the setting in which they’d like to work; national BLS data indicates that the highest salaries for MFTs are employed by home healthcare services, local governments, and medical hospitals.
 For other opportunities specific to MFTs in the state of Minnesota, prospective students are advised to consult the webpage for the Minnesota Association for Marriage and Family Therapy.
 Learn more about MN MFT license requirements.